 Jim Beckworth, a former slave from Virginia whose father had freed him, was a noted trapper who spent several years as a member of the Crow Indian tribe, found himself a Mexican bride, Louisa Sandoval, in Taos and brought her and their small daughter, Matilda, to Fort Pueblo in October 1842.
 He set up as a trader with only limited success and when spring came, he set out for California, leaving his wife and daughter at the Fort.
 It was here that Louisa met John Brown and they decided to live together as a family.
 There were no clergy nearer than Taos.
 The marriage was certainly successful since they remained together for the rest of their long lives and had several children.
 Before John Brown settled down to a more quiet married life, he had had an experience with Nicolasa, apparently a fascinating young Mexican girl, and killed a Frenchman in a duel which took place in the early 1840s on a ranch of Jose Weis on the Greenhorn.
 It was the same Nicolasa, who incited Rube Herring to kill Henry Beer at Fort Lupton on July 4, 1843.
 Herring took Nicolasa to Fort Pueblo and lived with her there until James Waters stole her away from him.
 Not long after Waters killed Edward Tharp in a fight over the same girl.
 (When most of these men went to California a few years later, Nicolasa was left behind.)

-It is revealing to note that the specie which Brown handled included doubloons, sovereigns, gelders, and Mexican pesos, and gold pieces as well as American dollars.
+It is revealing to note that the species which Brown handled included doubloons, sovereigns, gelders, Mexican pesos, and gold pieces as well as American dollars.

 Louisa was active in the store.
 Entries often appear in her handwriting.
 She also made candles and soap when a pig was slaughtered.
 The store was prosperous and Brown expanded his business into other projects such as farming.
 He built irrigation ditches and grew corn, watermelons, wheat, and hired Mexicans to herd cattle and horses.
 The Mexicans he hired became his customers.
 He built for them adobe houses and then added a grist mill between December 1846 and February 1847.
 The Mexicans were well treated.
 They were free employees, not like the peons on a Mexican hacienda who were paid only in supplies which kept them constantly in debt to the ranchero.
 Brown hired 3 men in 1845, 24 men in 1846, 8 men in 1847, and 2 men in 1848.
 Most stayed only a few months.